SOCIAL CHANGE AND INFLUENCE - 2023/4

 Module code: PSYM013

 This module provides students with an advanced understanding of current theories and conceptualisations of social change and influence, including facilitators of and constraints on change.
-It offers a critical engagement with these theories and an application of them to a range of specific, current social change contexts, including family systems and romantic dyads, community health interventions, social and structural stigma, and the promotion of pro-environmental behaviours.
-The applied aspect includes a consideration of the value of psychological conceptualisations of social change and influence for policy making and public health.
+It offers a critical engagement with these theories and an application of them to a range of social issues that are a focus of the United Nations Sustainability Development Goals.
+The applied aspect includes a consideration of the value of psychological conceptualisations of social change and influence for policy making, public health, and equality.
+This core module will allow students to build knowledge and skills that will prepare students for the rest of the programme and the optional modules

 FASOLI Fabio (Psychology)